 Hospitality and tourism.
-I have travelled widely around the world and am excited to learn that the world is now becoming more cohesive and is cutting across man-made barriers.
+I have traveled widely around the world and am excited to learn that the world is now becoming more cohesive and is cutting across man-made barriers.

 I read and monitor the media for the current and likely prospects of a good society.
 Above all I enjoy spending quality time with my son.

 Winning the trust of friends, and of Clients with whom I have been in contact.

 My inner self remaining content and at ease that I have a clear conscience.
 I do what I feel is the right thing to do; nothing is greater than right living.
 Happiness is when you feel good about yourself.